CE FAQs: Continuing Education Providers

 - If you have been notified that you have been selected for a random program review, do not delete the program that was selected for review until you have been informed your review is officially closed

-- If the program was created in a prior year (e.g. 2012, 2013) and you no longer intend to offer or sell the program moving forward, you may delete it.
-You WILL still be able to report PTIN records from those prior years.
+- If the program was created in a prior year (e.g. 2013, 2014), you no longer intend to offer or sell the program moving forward, and you have reported ALL PTIN records, you may delete it from your current account.

 - If you have never offered or sold the program and never plan to, then you can safely delete it from your “list of currently approved programs”.
 This would include programs created as placeholders.

 1. Who is allowed to sign the certificates of completion? (posted 1/13/12)

 The instructor, provider's officer, or provider's Chair of Education may sign the certificates of completion.
 View a sample (pdf).

 2. What information do I need to include on the certificate of completion? (revised 6/23/14)